nuthhi/nuth-mods/README.md

   - I don't remember which mods require this, so install it just to be safe
     - Client

+- chatHeads
+  - Displays the user's skin next to their chat message
+    - Client

 </details>

 ## **Datapack Descriptions**